Plone Docker images#

 plone/plone-frontend#

-Installs the Plone 6 default user-experience (Using the React-powered frontend: Volto).
+Installs the Plone 6 user experience using the React-powered frontend, Volto.

-Should be used to showcase the default Plone 6 experience, as new projects will probably implement their own Docker images (with a similar Dockerfile), like the one below:
+Should be used to showcase the Plone 6 experience, and how to build images in multiple stages to reduce image size.
+New projects will probably implement their own Docker images with a similar Dockerfile, like the one below:

 # syntax=docker/dockerfile:1